 Bloggy buds to the rescue.
 The consensus was wooden with white letters, so that’s what I went with and I’m glad I did.

-I had the hubs spray paint the letters for me and then I used my hot glue gun to attach them.
-I left letters off the top of the two bottom blocks, because it just looked funny with the other one sitting up there.
+I had the hubs spray paint the letters white for me.
+Then I used my hot glue gun to attach them.
+It looked funny with letters on the top of the two bottom blocks, so I decided to leave them off!

 I put A, B and C on the fronts, but other than that I just threw on some random letters.